 The intra-school selection process takes place during the first few weeks of fall semester.
-The competition will be open to all students who have completed Public International Law Research Workshops I and II.

 Once students are selected for the Mitchell Hamline team, they represent the college at the regional round.
 The first-place team at regionals goes on to the international round in Washington, D.C.
 The regional and international rounds occur in February and March, respectively.

 More about the Phillip C. Jessup Moot Court

 Please contact Ben Koll & Nate Siems for more information.

 The dates and information below have been confirmed and sent out via the Jessup Competition list-serv:

 - September 15, 2022